 Metrolinx and Infrastructure Ontario

-Preliminary and final SEM tunnel design.
-Primary and secondary lining, waterproofing and interior structures on three SEM stations (namely Laird, Avenue and Oakwood).
+Preliminary and detailed SEM tunnel design.
+Primary and secondary lining, waterproofing and interior structures design of three SEM stations (namely Laird, Avenue and Oakwood).

 Glacial depositional systems created a complex distribution of heavily overconsolidated till layers, separated by interstadial stratified deposits of glaciolacustrine clay, silt, and sand.